 While battlefield actions did not prove harmful to Private Hall, physical ailments did.
-Around 3/16/63 during a forced march from Baton Rouge to Port Hudson he noted that his strained legs “gave out.”
+Around 3/16/63 during a forced march from Baton Rouge, LA to Port Hudson in the same state he noted that his strained legs “gave out.”
 Also, in May of that year he contracted malaria for which he was hospitalized in Baton Rouge.
 Although he completed his term of service, problems from the two ailments would plague Hall with leg troubles, chills, fever, chronic diarrhea, heart troubles, kidney problems and general debility for the remainder of his life.

-One medical affidavit from an individual who knew Billings from birth noted that before leaving for the service he was a “rugged boy capable of doing as much work as any boy of his age.”
-After Billings’ returned home to Skokegan, this individual observed he was “sick and unable to work for two years or more.”
+In later years, a medical affidavit from one individual who knew Billings from birth noted that before leaving for the service he was a “rugged boy capable of doing as much work as any boy of his age.”
+After Billings returned home this individual observed he was “sick and unable to work for two years or more.”
 Later granted a U.S. Government disability pension based on his wartime privations, Billings was receiving $72 per month at the time of his death.

-On four occasions between 1920 and 124, during these winterings for, “convenience and economy,” he would stay at the soldiers’ home in Sawtelle.
-Around 1923 one of these stays lasted up to one year.
+On four occasions between 1920 and 1924, during these wintering, for “convenience and economy,” Billings would stay at the soldiers’ home in Sawtelle Los Angeles Co, CA. Around 1923 one of these stays lasted up to one year.
 During these periods away from home Billings and Mary remained married and visited or otherwise communicated regularly.

 Buried at Grand Army of the Republic Cemetery Snohomish